nf-core/oncoanalyser/docs/usage.md

 │       ├── .command.sh     # Bash script used to run the process *within the container* │       ├── .command.run    # Bash script used to run the process in the host machine │       ├── .command.begin
-│       ├── .command.log    # All log messages
+│       ├── .command.log    # All log messages (combination of stdout and stderr)
 │       ├── .command.err    # stderr log messages
 │       ├── .command.out    # stdout log messages
 │       ├── .command.trace  # Compute resource usage stats